ravendb/docs/version_2_5/docs/client-api/advanced/transaction-support.markdown

     ]
 {CODE-END /}

-A call to commit involves a separate call to another HTTP endpoint with that transaction id:
+A call to save changes involves separate calls to another HTTP endpoint with that transaction id.
+According to the DTC protocol, a commit is a two-phase operation.
+Phase one called _Prepare_ involves the first request when the actual work is made (but the transaction is not commited yet):

 {CODE-START:json /}
+	POST /transaction/prepare?tx=975ee0bf-cac9-4b8e-ba29-377de722f037 HTTP/1.1
+	Accept-Encoding: gzip
+	Content-Type: application/json; charset=utf-8
+	Host: 127.0.0.1:8081
+	Content-Length: 0
+{CODE-END /}

+If the Prepare phase succeeded then the actual transaction commit is made by sending the request:

+{CODE-START:json /}
 	POST /transaction/commit?tx=975ee0bf-cac9-4b8e-ba29-377de722f037 HTTP/1.1
-	Accept-Encoding: deflate,gzip
+	Accept-Encoding: gzip
 	Content-Type: application/json; charset=utf-8
 	Host: 127.0.0.1:8081
 	Content-Length: 0